target/cloudpunch/docs/getting_started.md

 - Slave (OpenStack image)
     - Python 2.7
-    - PIP: xmltodict, gunicorn, kafka-python
+    - PIP: xmltodict, gunicorn, kafka
     - Packages: none

 The OpenStack image used should contain all required software for the best staging time.
 If the image is missing software, the `shared_userdata` and `userdata` keys for respective roles will have to contain the commands required to install the missing software.
-The CloudPunch software must be contained under `/opt/cloudpunch`
+The CloudPunch software must be install as the `cloudpunch` command

 ##### Why?